Finterion/finterion-python-client/README.md

 > this release we will update the documentation at the website.

 The ELTYER python client is a python library that can be used in your investing algorithm.
-With this client your can connect your algorithm to the ELTYER.
+With this client your can connect your algorithm on the ELTYER platform.

 ## Installation
 You can install the client directly using pip: